-The Friday Feast takes place on Friday 4th June.
-For just £10 you can have unlimited pasta, salad, garlic bread and soft drinks – the perfect carb loading before your big challenge!
+The Friday Feast takes place on Friday 11th September.
+Tickets are £10pp and offer the perfect carb loading before your big challenge!
 You can purchase as many passes as you like during the registration process.
 Your registration fee also includes camping over the weekend with toilets and hot showers, support from Yomp HQ in the build up, full training plans, activities around the route, goody bags, t-shirts and that well deserved medal at the end!
 The registration fee is non-refundable.

 Can I take part on my own?